Be Well Indiana

 Call with COVID-19 medical questions or concerns.
 (877) 826-0011

 Speak with a trained counselor 24/7 regarding stress, anxiety, loneliness or mental health strains due to the COVID-19 pandemic.
 Service is free and confidential.

 Enter Your Zip Code and Press: 3

 Indiana State Department of Health

 If you use assistive technology (such as a Braille reader, a screen reader or TTY) and the format of any material on this website interferes with your ability to access information, please contact us at this link.
+If you have a complaint about web accessibility or print communications in accessible formats, you may also contact us via this link.
 To enable us to respond in a manner most helpful to you, please indicate the nature of your accessibility issue, the preferred format in which to receive the material, the web address of the requested material, and your contact information.